Haribo: Goldbears

-For the German market, they are coloured with natural fruit extracts, in contrast to the use of colorants in the past.
+For the German market, they are coloured with natural fruit extracts, in contrast to the use of colorants in America.
 Although there are enough possibilities today to create a shade of blue, making the production of blue Goldbears possible, the Haribo management does not want to make any changes to the traditional product.

 In August 2007, the product range was partly changed by adding apple as a new flavour and giving it a green colour.
 The strawberry flavour, which was hitherto assigned to green, was recoloured to light red.
 Additionally, the shape of the Goldbears was slightly changed, compared to the former generations, by giving them a smiling face.

 Devoted to the UEFA Euro in 2008, Haribo produced Schwarz-Rot-Goldbären: a black, red and yellow Goldbear mix.
 The mix, which was inspired by the colour combination of the German flag, contained the flavours blackcurrant (black), raspberry (red) and lemon (yellow).
 For the first time, Haribo developed black Goldbears, which, besides blackcurrant, also contained elder extract.

 On the occasion of the FIFA World Cup in 2014, Haribo produced the Goldbären-Fan-Edition.
 This mix included gummi bears in cherry (dark red), grapefruit (red), watermelon (green), woodruff (dark green) and apricot (orange) flavor as well as blue Goldbears in blueberry flavor.
-A zero sugar version of the gummy bears was discontinued because people got diarrhoea because of maltitol.

-There is a halal version of Haribo Goldbears in various countries (including the United Kingdom) which is imported from Turkey, where it is manufactured using beef gelatin which is permissible if slaughtered accordingly to Islamic dietary laws which uses the dhabihah method.
-They have the halal certification on the packaging.